-A great approach to try if you're keen to encourage your daughter to read is to get hold of an ipad, an Amazon Kindle or some other kind of e-reader and download a few books.
+A great approach to try if you're keen to encourage your daughter to read is to get hold of an ipod, a Kindle or some other kind of e-reader and download a few books.

 Teenagers are sometimes more open to reading if they can do it on some kind of electronic device.

 It's not the first thing you might think of but audio books can also be worth a try with teens.
 Download them onto an ipod or mobile 'phone and away you go!
 This is a great idea for travelling.

 This book is set in the future at a time when humans have discovered a drug that allows them to live indefinitely.
 But when no-one ever dies, population control becomes a big issue so Longevity is only available to those who sign The Declaration agreeing not to have children.

 The outcome of this is that children are rare and the few who are born, both ‘surpluses’ and ‘legals’, are hated and feared so are kept hidden.
 Many are captured by the authorities and treated as slaves.

 Anna is a surplus who lives a horrible life of work and humiliation at a Surplus Hall until one day Peter arrives at the Hall ….

 This book is targeted at teen-aged girls but boys will find it fascinating as well.
 It’s quite dark and the themes are fairly mature and thought-provoking.
 My daughter read it for school last year in Year 7 and I imagine they had some interesting discussions in class.